 How to Make Red Skin Potato Salad

-I love making potato salad in the summer, and this potato salad with red potatoes is super quick and easy to make!
+I love making potato salad in the summer, and this healthy potato salad recipe is a super quick and easy one to make!

-• Make dressing: Add all of the ingredients to a small mason jar with a lid and shake well to blend.
+1. Make dressing: The dressing for this healthy potato salad is made with Add all of the ingredients to a small mason jar with a lid and shake well to blend.

-• Herbs, onions and celery: Finely mince the onions, celery and herbs.
+3. Herbs, onions and celery: Finely chop and mince the onions, celery and herbs.

 Potato Salad Dressing